 What is MentorTips.com?
 Mentor Tips is a Forex Trading Academy created by a person named Reza Mokhtarian.
 Reza claims that since he discovered Forex trading, in less than 5 years he was able to go from living in the back of his car and delivering pizza’s to amassing Forex trading profits of $25,000,000.
 Yes, you are reading this correctly, he is claiming to have made $25 million dollars in less than 5 years.

-Before I talk about MentorTips.com and Reza Mokhtarian, its important that I first talk about Reza’s most recent failed venture, a company named Capital Trust Markets.
+Before I talk about MentorTips.com and Reza Mokhtarian, it is necessary that I first talk about Reza’s most recent failed venture, a company named Capital Trust Markets.
 What is Capital Trust Markets?
 Up until 2014, Capital Trust Markets was an online Forex Broker based out of Cyprus.
 The official ownership of the company was registered in New Zealand, as per the following link.
 Apparently, Reza had purchased a white label Forex trading platform and then began taking customer deposits sometime in 2012.

 What exactly is a “white label” Forex Brokerage?
 It is simply a software program that allows a person to create a Forex exchange, and the data for the exchange is provided by several different data providers.
 In its most basic form and function, a white label Forex Brokerage is nothing more than an online casino.
 A person would send their deposit to Reza’s account, and then they would trade Forex.
 The white label Forex software solution allows the trades to be routed over an actual exchange, or it allows a person to trade directly against The House.
 In other words, since Reza controlled the trading platform, he was able to decide whom was trading live, and whom was essentially trading on a simulator.
 The end user had no idea whether the trades were live or simulated.